john-science/python_for_scientists/classes/13_pandas/lecture_13.md

  * Better history management
  * Basic UNIX shell integration (you can run simple shell commands such as cp, ls, rm, cp, etc. directly from the iPython command line)

-After installing iPython, invoke it using the command "ipython"
+After installing iPython, invoke it using the command `ipython`.

     >>>> ipython
     Python 2.6.6 (r266:84292, Jan 22 2014, 09:42:36)